Tips for cruise passengers and visitors to Hamburg

 Hamburg Cruise Days

-The harbor and Speicherstadt will be staged as Blue Port with elaborate light art, while an entire fleet of majestic passenger liners will turn the Elbe into a catwalk.
-This Hamburg open-air event is a real magnet for visitors.
+The harbour and the Speicherstadt will be staged as Blue Port with elaborate light art, while an entire fleet of majestic passenger liners will turn the Elbe into a catwalk.
+Every two years, this open-air event in Hamburg is a real magnet for visitors.

 Seatrade Europe